 4th month: The Committee finalizes season changes and prepares for next season announcement.

 All changes for that season will rotate out at the end of the season unless the community votes to approve them.
-The vote to keep changes will be a simple yes or no vote where the majority of participants must approve each change.

 How does this project work with the official rulings from Fantasy Flight Games?

 Our desire is that Fantasy Flight Games continues to update the rules, promote organized play events and create new content for the Skrimish game type.
 In lieu of FFG not fulfilling those roles, the project will do the best it can to do so.
 In the case of changes to cards and rules, the Committee hopes that the community abides by the Committee’s recommendations and implements them as “unofficially official”.

 When FFG does update rules or cards to address the same concerns addressed by the Project Steering Committee, the Committee will likely withdraw their recommendation in lieu for the official fix.

 Example: For Season 1, the Spectre Cell Skirmish Upgrade card was banned because it was overpowered and players were exhausted from having to play or play against it.
 In the middle of Season 1, FFG released an errata to Spectre Cell which drastically reduced its power.
 For Season 2, Spectre Cell has been unbanned from IACP play.